 Tovin Kainz, 4, was born with tetralogy of Fallot, a congenital heart defect.

-At Children's Hospitals and Clinics of Minnesota, our pediatric cardiovascular program is one of the largest in the region.
+At Children's Minnesota, our pediatric cardiovascular program is one of the largest in the region.
 We offer the newest techniques for treating kids' cardiovascular and blood vessel conditions plus a megadose of heart in all we do.
 We provide a full range of services, from imaging tests to pioneering surgeries, for babies, children, teens and adults born with heart defects.
 The cardiovascular specialists at Children's are among the most experienced around.
 And our outcomes are some of the best in the country.